wli97/PMNotes/README.md

 What is its growth rate?
 News and Rumors: Have there been any interesting news reports about the company?
 What is the company rumored to do?
 Don’t just read this stuff.
 Formulate an opinion on it.

+What do you find most challenging about being a PM here?
+Where do you see the company going in five years?
+What would make someone the ideal PM candidate for you?

+“I’m often not very detail oriented.
+While this has some benefits, particularly in an entrepreneurial environment by helping me move faster, it also means I’ve made some embarrassing mistakes in the past.
+I’ve developed a good sense though of the types of situations where I’m likely to make mistakes, and I double or triple check my work in those cases.

+### Estimation, Ferma Questions
+1. Scope the problems, ask the assmuptions.
+2. Break down and Structurize.
+Objects -> components, estimate small parts then sum together.
+3. Estimate using facts you know, give boundaries with each method of estimation and compare them!
+4. Summary: overestimate, underestimate.
+Missing factors if more time provided, what assumptions could factor significantly.

+Be neutral in over/underestimate to reduce consistent bias.
+WLLN gives the LC of estimates yields smaller variance than one guess.

+We need to calculate the road density of a square mile.
+Let’s imagine a square mile of the US, and, on average, across cities and rural environments, we can guess that there might be around 2 miles of road per square mile.
+Why is this?

+It’s reasonable to imagine that there’s a road crossing across both the length and height of the square mile.
+Of course, in rural environments there may be no roads at all, but in cities and even small towns, there will be much more road.
+On average, this could be a fair estimate.

+### Product
+#### Product Prep list
+Online:
+Offline:
+Purchased recently:
+Favourite Product:
+Favourite Website:
+Favourite Design:
+Google: Google Search (Instant)

+#### Metric
+User/Traffic: count and method of gaining users
+Conversion: Method of making money
+Engagnement: Frequency of use
+Referral/Retention: how often refer,
+Revenue/Cost: how to generate revenue/how much, development/maintaineance cost